-First played in 1978, the Liberty Mutual Insurance Legends of Golf sparked the creation of the Champions Tour, formerly known as the Senior PGA Tour, which was launched in 1980.
-The Liberty Mutual Insurance Legends of Golf, called Savannah home since 2003, celebrated its 35th anniversary in 2012.
+First played in 1978, the Liberty Mutual Insurance Legends of Golf sparked the creation of the just-renamed PGA TOUR Champions, formerly known as the Champions Tour (and, before that, the Senior PGA Tour), which was launched in 1980.
+This year marks the 39th playing of the Legends of Golf.

 The Legends of Golf made its debut, with NBC televising the event.
 Sam Snead and his partner, Gardner Dickinson, stole all the headlines.
 Snead birdied the 16th and 17th holes at Onion Creek Country Club in Austin, TX, to tie the Australian team of Peter Thomson and Kel Nagle.
 Then, on 18, Snead’s sensational wedge shot from the fairway stopped just short of the cup, leaving Snead only a four-foot putt for the win.
 After Nagle missed his birdie attempt, Snead sank his third consecutive birdie, giving him and Dickinson the first Legends of Golf title and $50,000 each.